NeuralDev-io/arclytics_simcct/README.md

   up          Run the main containers in docker-compose.yml or provide a list of
-              arguments to run only those provided. logs        Get the logs of the container. flush       Flush both Redis datastore and MongoDB database only. seed        Seed the microservices with test data and flush both Redis datastore and MongoDB database. test        Run unit tests on the microservices. down        Stop all containers. prune       Prune all stopped images, containers, and networks.
+              arguments to run only those provided. logs        Get the logs of the container. ps          List the running containers. stats       Display a live stream of container(s) resource usage statistics. flush       Flush both Redis datastore and MongoDB database only. seed        Seed the microservices with test data and flush both Redis datastore and MongoDB database. test        Run unit tests on the microservices. down        Stop all containers. prune       Prune all stopped images, containers, and networks. pwd         Get the full path directory of the Arclytics CLI script. scale       Set number of containers to run for a service.
+Numbers are specified in the form `service=num` as arguments.

-Optional Containers:
-  -S, --swagger    Run the Swagger container with the cluster.
-  -J, --jupyter    Run the Jupyter container with the cluster.

-Service (only one for logs):
+Service (only one for `logs`; * default for `up`): users * celery-worker * simcct * dask-scheduler * dask-worker *
-  users
-  celery-worker
-  simcct
-  dask-scheduler
-  dask-worker
-  redis
+  redis *
-  mongodb
+  mongodb *
   jupyter
   swagger